Is it okay to treat yourself? A brief exploration of self-gifting

 Treating yourself

-There are two types of self-gifting behavior: therapeutic and reward self-gifts (Heath, Tynan, & Ennew, 2011).
-Therapeutic gifts tend to occur after negative events occur to help one feel better, similar to self-medicating, whereas, rewarding gifts tend to occur due to accomplishments revolving around the belief of deservingness.
-One is not more deserving or healthier than the other but demonstrates the different scenarios we may purchase self-gifts.
-Furthermore, there are two other categories of self-gifts within therapeutic self-gifting behavior.
-The first is escaping self-gifts which is encouraged when one wants to escape a stressor or problem.
+There are two types of self gifting behavior: therapeutic and reward self-gifts (Heath, Tynan, & Ennew, 2011).
+Therapeutic gifts tend to occur after negative events to help one feel better, similar to self-medicating, whereas rewarding gifts often follow accomplishments, reflecting a belief in one's own deservingness.
+This concept of gifting yourself in response to personal achievements underscores the importance of recognizing and celebrating one's own successes.
+One is not more deserving or healthier than the other but demonstrates the different scenarios in which we may purchase self-gifts.
+Furthermore, there are two other categories of self gifts within therapeutic self gifting behavior.
+The first is escaping self-gifts, encouraged when one wants to escape a stressor or problem.
 This helps relax the individual and serves as a distraction.
-The other is loving oneself self-gifts which are used to strengthen and support an individual’s self-esteem.
-Interestingly, loving oneself self-gifts seems to center itself around our idea of self-nurturance, that we deserve a gift.
-Yet, escaping self-gifts seems to fall more into self-indulgence, a form of distraction.
+The other is loving oneself self-gifts, which are used to strengthen and support an individual’s self-esteem.
+Interestingly, gifting yourself as a form of loving oneself seems to center around our idea of self-nurturance, reinforcing the notion that we deserve a gift.
+Yet, escaping self-gifts seems to fall more into the realm of self-indulgence, a form of distraction.
 All forms of self-gifts hold meaning and value that are important to the self, but it is important not to get carried away.
-The specialness behind gift-giving is its interaction between the recipient and the giver through the gift but if not careful, this could be lost if we were to over-indulge or over-gift ourselves.
+The specialness behind gift-giving is its interaction between the recipient and the giver through the gift, but if not careful, this could be lost if we were to over-indulge or over-gift ourselves.

 Conclusion

 We are able to see the importance of gift-giving, especially through social interaction and connection when it comes to gifting to others, as it makes us happier.
-However, as we start to understand the significance of self-care and the reasons why we treat ourselves, we see that through self-control and self-nurturance that it is okay to treat ourselves.
+However, as we start to understand the significance of self-care and the reasons why we treat ourselves, we see that through self-control and self-nurturance that it is okay to engage in 'gifting yourself.'
 As much as gifting emphasizes our desire for healthy connections, we need to develop healthy connections with ourselves first through the gift of self-love.
-Yet, as mentioned towards the end, we must make sure not to confuse treating ourselves with over-indulgence and over-gifting, especially when it comes to certain self-gifting behaviors as this loses the meaning behind the interaction.
+Yet, as mentioned towards the end, we must make sure not to confuse treating ourselves with over-indulgence and over-gifting, especially when it comes to certain self gifting behaviors as this loses the meaning behind the interaction.

 Ally Hatcher